 Public transport is a great way to get around both locally and nationally.
 Your local council will be able to provide you with information about the local bus services in your area and any concession fares such as an Older Person’s Bus Pas or a Disabled Person’s Bus Pass.

 Train companies will be able to provide you with information about short distance and long distance train journeys around the country.
 Those aged 60 and over are entitled to the Senior Rail Card which offers discounts on train fares and other special offers for senior citizens.

 Taxis are another way to remain independent.
 If you use a taxi company regularly you may be able to ask for a discount and find a driver who you trust.

-Loosing the ability to drive can make tasks such as grocery shopping difficult to complete.
+Losing the ability to drive can make tasks such as grocery shopping difficult to complete.
 One solution is to buy your groceries online and have them delivered right to your door!
 Most major supermarket chains will offer this service.
-Another option could be a food subscription box where you will be delivered a box of measured out ingredients and nutritious recipes to cook for the week.
+Another option could be a food subscription box where you will be delivered a box of measured ingredients and nutritious recipes to cook for the week.

 When you’re not out and about a Careline Personal Alarm offers you security to remain independent in your own home.
 For more information, our friendly Customer Service Team can be reached on 0800 101 3333 or via email at email@example.com.

 Editor’s Note: This article was updated on 13th September 2021 to reflect current information.